lvstross/make-react-component/README.md

 ## Wishlist

 Let's make this tool useful in all cases!
 Here is a growing wish list of various common react libraries and cases that would be great to have.
-This wishlist is not priority, if you have a cool ideas submit a PR and let's make it happen.
+This wishlist is not priority, if you have a cool idea submit a PR and let's make it happen.

 - Can generate various cases of react hooks code.
 - Can generate a component using redux hooks code.